Graduate Diploma in Pharmacy Leadership

 5. PHRM 524 Pharmacy Leadership Seminar

 Pharmacy leaders must understand their own abilities and the leadership merits and practices of others.
-By analyzing and reflecting on different leadership styles, practices, successes, and failures, pharmacists can better prepare for challenging environments.
-This course focuses on researching and critically evaluating the leadership styles, behaviors, frameworks, principles, and practices of contemporary pharmacy and healthcare leaders.
+By analyzing and reflecting on different leadership styles, practices, successes and failures, pharmacists can better prepare for challenging environments.
+This course focuses on researching and critically evaluating the leadership styles, behaviours, frameworks, principles and practices of contemporary pharmacy and healthcare leaders.

-The GDPL curriculum is aligned with the LEADS in a Caring Environment framework, a foundational guide for facilitating health leadership development in Canada.
-The five leadership domains of the LEADS framework (Lead Self, Engage Others, Achieve Results, Develop Coalitions, and Systems Transformation) represent an evidence-based model for leadership development around key skills, behaviours, abilities, and knowledge to lead in the Canadian health care system (https://www.leadsglobal.ca).
+The GDPL curriculum is aligned with the LEADS in a Caring Environment framework, a well-recognized and adopted guide for leadership development in health professions in Canada.
+The five leadership domains of the LEADS framework (Lead Self, Engage Others, Achieve Results, Develop Coalitions and Systems Transformation) represent an evidence-based model for leadership development around key skills, behaviours, abilities and knowledge to lead in the Canadian health care system.

 The GDPL Faculty

-The GDPL will leverage the Faculty’s experience and track record of excellence within the UBC and pharmacy communities.
-The quality of faculty who have been involved in the design of the GDPL have the expertise, qualifications, innovation, and scholarly record to ensure program excellence.
-Pharmacists enrolled in the program will learn from expert and award-winning faculty with exemplary teaching experience and who collectively bring decades of experience developing, inspiring, and supporting students, as well as leading within a range of domains in the profession.
+The GDPL leverages the Faculty’s experience and track record of excellence within the UBC and pharmacy communities.
+The quality of faculty who have been involved in the design of the GDPL have the expertise, innovation and scholarly record to deliver program excellence.
+Pharmacists enrolled in the program will learn from expert and award-winning faculty with exemplary teaching experience and who collectively bring decades of experience developing, inspiring and supporting students, as well as leading within a range of domains in the profession.

 Admissions